 Understanding the reproductive system is as important as understanding any other organ system of the body.
 Encourage students to learn this system and understand the function of each part.
-By becoming more familiar with the anatomy of those with male sex organs, students of all genders can better comprehend changes to the male reproductive system.
+By becoming more familiar with male anatomy, students of all genders can better comprehend changes to male reproductive system.
 Ensure that students learn the correct terminology as well.
 Review pronunciation.

 Begin by explaining that the main purpose of the male reproductive system is to produce sperm - the male reproductive cells.
 During puberty, the hormone testosterone enables the testicles to start producing mature sperm for the first time.
-When a sperm reaches an egg inside a female sex organ and fertilization takes place, the individual with the female sex organ becomes pregnant.
+When a sperm reaches an egg inside a woman and fertilization takes place, the woman becomes pregnant.